Fried Chicken is Awesome

 Who is Brad?

-I bring a wealth of personal and professional experience, as a father of five, as a lifestyle coach/mentor, as a facilitator and as a tech sector professional with 25 plus years’ experience.
+I bring a wealth of personal and professional experience, as a father of five, as an accredited coach/mentor, as a facilitator and as a tech sector professional with 25 plus years’ experience.

 My niche is to help others fall in love with their life again.